IDSelect: A RL-Based Cost-Aware Selection Agent for Video-based Multi-Modal Person Recognition: Experiments

+\Paragraph{RL Policy Comparison.} We chose Actor-Critic for its simplicity and stable integration with the Lagrangian budget controller.
+To validate this choice, we additionally tested PPO: it achieves comparable results (96.1\% Rank-1 vs.\ 95.9\%) but adds clipping complexity unnecessary for our small action space (27 combinations).
+A3C requires asynchronous infrastructure; GRPO targets LLM alignment with group-relative rewards, a fundamentally different setting.
+Our framework is modular and the base RL algorithm can be swapped without architectural changes.

 \Paragraph{Efficiency Trade-offs.} IDSelect consistently discovers optimal efficiency regions that are unavailable to fixed strategies.
-As shown in Tabs.~\ref{tab:ccvid1} and~\ref{tab:ccvid2}, while Min"combinations achieve reasonable efficiency but lower accuracy (Face + Body + Gait Min: 94.5–95.1\% Rank-1 at 19.4–20.2 GFLOPs), Max" combinations provide varying accuracy at a high computational cost (Tab.~\ref{tab:ccvid1}: Face + Body + Gait Max achieves 91.7\% Rank-1 at 706.1 GFLOPs).
+As shown in Tabs.~\ref{tab:ccvid1} and~\ref{tab:ccvid2}, while (Light) combinations achieve reasonable efficiency but lower accuracy (Face + Body + Gait (Light): 94.5\% Rank-1 at 19.4 GFLOPs), (Heavy) combinations provide varying accuracy at a high computational cost (Tab.~\ref{tab:ccvid1}: Face + Body + Gait (Heavy) achieves 91.7\% Rank-1 at 706.1 GFLOPs).
 IDSelect finds superior trade-offs with 95.9–97.4\% Rank-1 accuracy at a moderate cost (53.7–54.8 GFLOPs).
-The method achieves substantial savings: a 13.2× reduction on CCVID \emph{Configuration 1} while improving accuracy from 94.1\% to 95.9\%; a 2.2× reduction on Configuration 2; and a 1.7× savings on MEVID while maintaining competitive performance.
+The method achieves substantial savings: a 13.2$\times$ reduction on CCVID \emph{Configuration 1} while improving accuracy from 94.1\% to 95.9\%; a 2.2$\times$ reduction on Configuration 2; and a 1.7$\times$ savings on MEVID while maintaining competitive performance.

+\Paragraph{Memory Analysis.} In full dynamic mode, the 9-model pool (3 per modality) requires $\sim$5.2~GB total VRAM, loaded once at initialization with no runtime swapping.
+The selection agent adds $<$24~MB overhead, modest relative to the 92.4\% FLOP reduction, which provides substantial latency and energy savings.
+For reference, the ablation IDSelect (Static) in Tab.~\ref{tab:ccvid1} shows that a single fixed combination recovers most gains (94.6\% vs.\ 95.9\% Rank-1) at standard 3-model memory, quantifying the 1.3\% cost of forgoing adaptivity.

 \Paragraph{Limitations.} IDSelect requires curating diverse model pools, incurring upfront costs not captured in inference metrics.
 However, this one-time investment becomes more practical as the community releases abundant pre-trained models (\emph{e.g.}, AdaFace, BigGait, SapiensID) that can be reused, turning pool construction into curation rather than training.
 While the framework must keep multiple models in memory, this overhead is acceptable in most scenarios where computational savings outweigh storage, and edge devices now support larger model capacities.
 Additionally, our experiments with small pools (3--5 models per modality) open opportunities to study scalability to larger ecosystems and domain adaptation of selection policies across deployments.
 Future work includes hierarchical selection strategies and backup mechanisms for cases where individual modalities fail under severe degradation.